ilkkamaksy/nestjs-microservice-demo/README.md

-# Microservices demo with nest.js
+# Microservices demo with nestJS

 Create file `.env` and copy the contents of `.env.example` in it.
 Then, run `docker-compose up` to start the services.